TriumphLLC/Blend4Web/doc_src/addon.rst

     When using the :ref:`local development server <local_development_server>`, there is a possibility to open the exported ``.json`` scene in the Scene Viewer.
 To do this, select any path inside the Blend4Web SDK file structure upon export.

     A directory inside the SDK should be used for export.
 If not, this option will not be displayed in the menu.
-Also it will not be displayed if the local development server is down.
+Also, it will not be displayed if the local development server is down.

 .. image:: src_images/addon/addon_run_in_viewer.png
    :align: center